ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 ## Students program their first physics simulations demonstrating effects of General Relativity -- in just one day

-When I was budding scientist in my formative years, my biggest interests usually were phenomena beyond the scope of what was taught in highschool.
+When we were budding scientists in our formative years, our biggest interests usually were phenomena beyond the scope of what was taught in highschool.
-Unfortunately I did not yet have the theoretical toolbox to dig deeper into understanding such phenomena.
+Unfortunately we did not yet have the theoretical toolbox to dig deeper into understanding such phenomena.
-But even though I was not able to compute things myself, I could grasp some insights into the nature behind these phenomena through numerical visualizations.
+But even though we were not able to assess such phenomena ourselves, we could grasp some insights into their nature through visualizations.
-Today numerical simulations have become a part of my every day work as a physicist, and indeed, are often the best method to solving complicated problems that deal with emergent phenomena from underlying principles.
-When I look back at my highschool time, I realize that having a physics education coupled with numerical methods programming at such an early stage would have been extremely beneficial for me and for the advancement of my career.
+Today, numerical simulations have become a part of our every day work as physicists, and indeed, are often the best method to solving complicated problems that deal with fundamental building blocks of nature.
+When we look back at our highschool time, we realize that having a physics education coupled with numerical methods programming at such an early stage would have been extremely beneficial for us.
 Sadly, such a coupling of fields is rarely done even in today's highschools.

-In 2014 one of our authors, J. Heuer, did a school project where she simulated the motion of planets in the solar system that included post-Newtonian effects.
+In 2014 one of our collaborators, J. Heuer, did a school project where she simulated the motion of planets in the solar system that included post-Newtonian effects.
 The next year, we adapted her project to create a course for the ["Schülerakademie Teilchenphysik"](https://crc110.hiskp.uni-bonn.de/index.php?id=327) ("Student Academy for Particle Physics") held at the Science Center Overbach in Jülich, Germany.
 This week-long academy takes place every two years and is tailored towards high-school students from grades 10 to 13 (age 16 to 19) from all over Germany.
 It offers several activities such as